mr3coi/jekyll-now/_posts/2021-02-09-Vim commands sgv.md

     - e.g. `:g/^\t\t/d` deletes all lines starting with 2 tabs

 3.  `:v`: Global non-match command
+    - Useful example: `:v/./d` to remove any unwanted empty line (since any non-empty line would be matched)

 4. Other tips
     - Wrapping a word or phrase with `\<`, `\>` forces to match